 Higher Education Matters Podcast

-Education advocates, policy experts, business leaders, and members of the college and university community across Kentucky join host Dr. Rick Smith, CPE's vice president for external relations and economic partnerships, to explore how higher education impacts every aspect of our lives—from the economy to our health to civic engagement and community development.
+Education advocates, policy experts, business leaders, and members of the college and university community across Kentucky join host Dr. Rick Smith, CPE's former vice president for external relations and economic partnerships, to explore how higher education impacts every aspect of our lives—from the economy to our health to civic engagement and community development.

-Check out other podcast, Well Advised, on our Kentucky Advising Academy page.
-This limited series is aimed at guidance counselors wanting to up their college
+Well Advised logoCheck out other podcast, Well Advised, on our Kentucky Advising Academy page.
+This limited series is aimed at guidance counselors wanting to up their college knowledge game when it comes to assisting students with school selection, filling out paperwork, tactics for affordability and more.

 Listen to episodes here